-- In temporary shared housing, a shelter, or transitional living program; - In a hotel/motel, campground, or similar situation due to lack of alternatives; - At a bus station, park, car, or abandoned building; or - In a temporary or transitional foster care placement.
+- In temporary shared housing, a shelter, or transitional living program; - In a hotel/motel, campground, or similar situation due to lack of alternatives; - · At a bus station, park, car, or abandoned building; or - In a temporary or transitional foster care placement.

-The Board of Education has designated the Homeless Liaison as the School District's Coordinator under the Homeless Assistance Act.
-For questions or assistance, please contact the Homeless Liaison at 586-445-5689 or visit the Homeless Liaison Office at 18975 Church Street; Roseville, Michigan 48066 during regular business hours 8:00 a.m. - 4:30 p.m.).
+The Board of Education has designated the Homeless Liaison position as the School District's Coordinator under the Homeless Assistance Act.
+For questions or assistance, please contact the Homeless Liaison at 586-445-5689, or visit the Homeless Liaison at 18975 Church Street, Roseville, MI 48066, during regular business hours 1:00 p.m-4:30 p.m.